National Institute For Health And Welfare

 THL is tasked with promoting the welfare and health of the Finnish population, preventing illnesses and social problems, and developing Finnish social and health-care services.
 It is a great responsibility, and this was kept in mind during the modernization of the Web services, which was done carefully and with the best resources.
 Since THL was looking for an up-to-date technical platform, not just a revitalization of the site's look, Liferay was found to be the most suitable publication system for the site, which has several thousand individual pages.

-For Arcusys, which carried out the technical specification work and implementation for the Web service, working with THL was an outstanding experience.
+For Valamis, which carried out the technical specification work and implementation for the Web service, working with THL was an outstanding experience.
 The team at THL was active and committed to achieving the best results, without compromise.
 This wellfunctioning partnership generated essential information and skills for use in daytoday operations, along with opportunities for further development of THL's services.

-"Working with Arcusys was smooth sailing.
+"Working with Valamis was smooth sailing.
 Put simply, it was a lot of fun," Ojaluoma said after the first stage of the project was completed on schedule.
 The Web service overhaul will be completed in its entirety by the end of 2014.